exortv123/vietnix-report/section3/LAMPandLEMP.md

 * Installing WordPress on LAMP:

-I use the <a href=https://raw.githubusercontent.com/exortv123/vietnix-report/master/section3/installWP.sh>script</a> (must be root for installing this)
+I use the <a href=https://raw.githubusercontent.com/exortv123/vietnix-report/master/script/iLAMP_WP.sh>script</a> (root much more easy to use this script)

 ![iwordpress](images/iwordpress.png)